Sputnik (news agency)

 Sputnik ([ˈsputnʲɪk]; formerly Voice of Russia and RIA Novosti, naming derived from Russian спутник, "satellite") is a Russian state-owned news agency and radio broadcast service.
 It was established by the Russian government-owned news agency Rossiya Segodnya on 10 November 2014.
-With headquarters in Moscow, Sputnik claims to have regional editorial offices in Washington, D.C., Cairo, Beijing, Paris, Berlin, Madrid, Montevideo and Rio de Janeiro.
+With headquarters in Moscow, Sputnik maintains regional editorial offices in Washington, D.C., Cairo, Beijing, Paris, Berlin, Madrid, Montevideo and Rio de Janeiro.
 Sputnik describes itself as being focused on global politics and economics and aims for an international audience.

 Sputnik is frequently described by academics and journalists as a Russian propaganda outlet.
 In 2016, Neil MacFarquhar of The New York Times wrote: "The fundamental purpose of dezinformatsiya, or Russian disinformation, experts said, is to undermine the official version of events—even the very idea that there is a true version of events—and foster a kind of policy paralysis."
 The Russian government rejects the validity of such assertions.
 In early 2019, Facebook removed hundreds of pages on its social media platform passing as independent news sites but were actually under the control of Sputnik employees.

-Sputnik operates news websites, featuring reporting and commentary, in 31 languages including English, Spanish, Polish and Serbian.
+Sputnik operates news websites, featuring reporting and commentary, in 31 languages including English, Spanish, Arabic and Serbian.
 The websites house over 800 hours of radio broadcasting material each day, and its newswire service runs a 24/7 service.

 Sputnik was banned in the European Union in February 2022 (along with RT) following the Russian invasion of Ukraine.
 Technology companies and social media services responded to the invasion by removing Sputnik from their platforms, while many versions such as the French, the German and the Greek ones have closed their operation.